boyski/pmaudit/README.md

 ### No Support For Parallelism At The Shell Level

-Because the "pmash" technique involves sampling the states of files before and after, parallel processing could interfere with it.
+Because the "pmash" technique involves sampling the states of files before and after the recipe runs, parallel processing could interfere with it.
 This is really just the same as above with the interference coming from within.
-It's not a problem for top-level, black-box auditing since all changes are subsumed into one transaction; it's only per-shell or per-target pmash-style auditing that has parallelism restrictions.
+This is not a problem for top-level, black-box auditing since all changes are subsumed into one transaction; it's only per-shell or per-target auditing that has parallelism restrictions.

 Of course this raises a conundrum; much of the value in having a complete dependency graph is that it enables robust parallelism.
 This tool helps